shakkeelbhat/MuberApp/README.md

 ## passengers/detail/
 ```
 Requires [JSONWebTokenAuthentication].
-Send a get request to fetch the user's details.
+Send a get request to fetch the passenger's details.
-Send a patch request to update the user's details.
+Send a patch request to update the passenger's details.
 Format:
 {"user":{
         "username":  "passenger1",